“Competition is a sin.”

 The bank railroad and open architecture

 Naturally, clients got upset.
 Imagine John Q. Investor, having saved for decades, finally retiring and purchasing his dream sailboat.
 Pulling into port to christen the SS Frugal, he looks astern to see his financial advisor steering a new, luxury yacht.
 And that was the scenario that played out between banks and their clients for years.
-Customer got dinghys.
-Advisors got yachts.
+The customer got dinghies; Advisors got yachts.

 Here is a Barron’s article from a few years ago discussing the open architecture concept: